-We are only selling worms for store pickup now.
+Note: We are only selling worms for store pickup now.
+No internet sales and shipping.
 We will be happy to take care of you if you are within driving distance in Colorado.
 Please call or email to confirm availability before making a trip to purchase.
+Worms are sold according to sale list, so if interested, please call to be added to our list.
 Thanks.

 African Nightcrawler worms measure 6-8 inches long.
 They are responsible for improving soil and promoting healthy plants and flowers.
 They help to increase the amount of air and water that gets into the soil.
 They also break down organic matter, such as leaves and grass into nutrients that plants can use.